 - The modules are assessed independently of each other. - Each module's assessment regime should consist of one or two assignments, typically taking a total of 10-12 hours of work. - You should be given advance warning of the number of assignments and their deadlines, and usually given at least two weeks to complete each one, with a final deadline no more than four weeks after the end of the semester.
-We will aim to return marks within four weeks of the deadline where possible. - You may be encouraged to work collaboratively to learn the topic, but you should produce your own assignment solutions.
-The submission cover sheet asks you to sign a declaration that it is your own work.
+We will aim to return marks within four weeks of the deadline where possible.

+- You may be encouraged to work collaboratively to learn the topic, but you should produce your own assignment solutions.
+Submitting an assignment is taken as a declaration that it is your own work.
 Identical scripts are not acceptable, and suspected plagiarism or misconduct of any kind is taken very seriously by both SMSTC management and partner departments.

-- On most modules, the assignments will be submitted by uploading them to the website, using the "My Student SMSTC" link under "My Account".
+- On most modules, the assignments will be submitted by uploading them to the website, via the "My SMSTC" page.
 However, some modules may find it more convenient to make different arrangements.
 Please pay careful attention to any instructions about the format of submitted work.

-- Grades will be released via the website, using the "My Student SMSTC" link under "My Account", and feedback may also be provided either via the website or in hard copy.
+- Grades will be released via the website, via the "My SMSTC" page, and feedback may also be provided either via the website or in hard copy.
 Individual assignments may be awarded either a percentage or letter grade, but the overall result for the module will be a letter grade, on the following scale.

 - A = excellent (e.g. more than 75%);

 - B = good (e.g. 60-74%);

 - C = satisfactory (e.g. 40-59%);

 - U = unclassified (e.g. below 40%);

-- NA = not taken for assessment (the default if you submit nothing).
+NA = not taken for assessment (the default if you submit nothing).